GRIT: Fast, Interpretable, and Verifiable Goal Recognition with Learned Decision Trees for Autonomous Driving: CONCLUSIONS

 We presented GRIT, a goal recognition method for autonomous vehicles which makes use of decision trees trained from vehicle trajectories.
 We have shown empirically in four scenarios from two vehicle trajectory datasets that GRIT achieves high goal recognition accuracy and fast inference times, and that the learned tree models are both interpretable and verifiable.
 To the best of our knowledge, GRIT is the first verifiable goal recognition method for autonomous vehicles.

 In this work we trained and tested GRIT on several specific ``fixed-frame'' scenarios.
 Future work could extend GRIT for open-world driving, by training one decision tree for each goal type across scenarios and dynamically generating possible goal locations.
 Recent work \cite{liu_improving_2019} has shown that decision trees trained by distilling knowledge from deep neural networks can achieve higher accuracy than those trained from scratch.
-To further improve the accuracy of GRIT, in future work we will investigate knowledge distillation from deep neural networks to decision trees.
+To further improve the accuracy of GRIT, future work could investigate knowledge distillation from deep neural networks to decision trees.
+Another future extension of GRIT could be to handle occlusion \cite{hanna_interpretable_2021}.